Yaquina Bay: Upwelling

-Environmental concerns
+Environment

-Coastal hazards of Yaquina Bay
+Coastal hazards

 As with any coastal zone, there are inherent hazards present.
 Especially in the Pacific Northwest, coastlines are impacted by large waves, storm surge, strong currents, wind, and rain.
 Yaquina Bay is seasonally affected by these impacts, with winter typically the most intense period.
 Storms and rain increase, which leads to more land runoff and also causes waves and currents to reshape the coastline.

-Erosion is a problem not only for the Yaquina Bay, but for the entire Oregon Coast.
-Yaquina Bay's sediments are made up of sandstone, siltstone and clay-containing mudstone and these soft sediments contribute to the annual erosion rates.
+Erosion is a challenge for Yaquina Bay and the entire Oregon Coast.
+Yaquina Bay's sediments are made up of sandstone, siltstone and clay-containing mudstone and these soft sediments contribute to annual erosion.
 Waves, however, are the main proponent of erosion.
 Waves are parallel to the beach and as wind increases, energy is enhanced and height grows, causing a devastating effect on beaches.
 Also, as currents run along the coast, they move sand causing either addition or depletion of sand in some areas.
-This has been particularly evident around the Yaquina Jetty.
+This has been evident around the Yaquina Jetty.
 With longshore drift increased during the winter, sand is deposited and dramatically built up in this area.

 In 2002, researchers, stakeholders, and policy makers organized a vulnerability assessment to assess the current state of the coast in respect to future hazards occurring.
 They included Yaquina Bay in their case study, as this area is heavily influenced by tourism, businesses, industries, vessels, to name a few.
 The assessment was able to address areas of concern and helped businesses and industries by highlighting ways to adapt to the changing conditions to prevent future damage.